-- Changes in SDR# broke my installer.
+- Changes in SDR# broke the feature "Mute Audio when Scanning".
 This has been corrected in this version.

-**Please note that plugins version 1.6.1 require SDR# version 1294 or newer**
+**Please note that plugins version 1.6.5 requires SDR# version 1294 or newer**

 - The Frequency Description is now displayed in the upper-right corner of the spectrum analyzer, along with the indicator for multiple database entries for that frequency.

 - As a result of moving the above information to the spectrum analyzer, the Frequency Manager panel is now 35% smaller.

 - The Clipboard Monitor now optionally watches the clipboard for frequencies you might have copied from the internet; and if that can be converted to a MHz value it tunes the radio to that frequency.

 - Function Keys F1-F10 can now be used to tune to a preset frequency.

 - A new Minimum Signal Strength Line is displayed on the spectrum display.
 This, along with real-time display of the current signal’s strength when the scanner is running, let you see at a glance how that signal compares to your scanner settings.
 In addition you can use customize the line with one of 6 line patterns.